apua/BDD-test-suite-template/README.rst

    #.
 Mock keywords or invoke `no operation` to bypass real actions for
       validation.

-2. Create or map keywords to behaviors.
+2. [key] Create or map keywords to behaviors.

    #.
 In Robot Framework, it is inconvenient to control complicated
       Python types.
 Therefore, keep types and actions out of scope of test